Harini0303/Harini0303/README.md

 <h4>About Me🙋🏻‍♀️</h4>
 📚 I’m currently learning about Frontend and Backend technologies 😍<br>
 🎯 Future Goals: Learn more technologies - Learning to become a full-stack developer.<br>
-⚡ Fun facts: Open and friendly.
+⚡ Fun facts: Open and friendly.<br>
+📫 How to reach me: harinisree333@gmail.com
 <hr>

 **Contact me around the website:**